Skip to content

 3. Press Enter to save

-Apply saved filter presets to quickly configure groups:
+Apply saved subsets to quickly configure groups:

-1. Open the group's filter editor
+1. Open the group's condition editor

-3. Select a saved preset
+4. Select a saved subset

 Handling Overlapping Items